European-Unified-ID/EUID-docs/api/v1/endpoints/post-token-generate.md

 >NOTE: The responses are encrypted only if the HTTP status code is 200.
 Otherwise, the response is not encrypted.

-A successful decrypted response returns the user's advertising and refresh tokens for the specified email address, phone number, or the respective hash.
+A successful decrypted response returns the user's advertising and refresh tokens for the specified email address or email address hash.

 ```json
 {